ENQUIRE NOW

 Story Sacks were developed by Neil Griffiths in the 1990’s.
 A Story Sack is a fabric bag containing a book, and some props which go with the story.
 The props could be a mixture of puppets, models and real objects as well as other objects to enhance understanding, such as relevant non-fiction books, musical instruments or plasticine to make models.

-At Huili Nursery Hangzhou, we use Story Sacks throughout nursery to enrich our literacy, especially storytelling, speaking and listening, and reading.
+At Hiba Academy Hangzhou, we use Story Sacks throughout nursery to enrich our literacy, especially storytelling, speaking and listening, and reading.
 When making a new Story Sack, first we carefully read the book and make a note of the important characters and any important props.
 We can also think of any vocabulary that will need explaining, as well as thinking of any other enhancements we want to include.

 For ‘The Three Little Pigs’, I chose to have character puppets for the pigs and the wolf, as well as finding some real-life straw, sticks and bricks so that the children could examine them closely.
 We include as many real objects as possible.